misterpotts/fabricate/README.md

 ## Vite Development Server

 You can run a local Vite development server once you've performed a local installation of Fabricate.
-Vite will watch the build directory and rebuild the `/dist` directory when source files change.
+Vite will watch the build directory and rebuild the `/dist` directory when some source files change.
 The Vite dev server will also intercept requests to `<LOCAL_FOUNDRY_HOST>/modules/fabricate/**` to serve these updated resources.
 This enables live reload for CSS, which I find hugely boosts my productivity when working on Fabricate's UI.
+I haven't figured out live reload for handlebars templates yet, but I'd like to.

 To start the Vite dev server, run: